61 years ago - The Eradicator Matrix is designed by the Kryptonian extremist scientist Kem-L as a safeguard for Kryptonian cultural purity.

 8 years ago - The Eradicator rewrites Superman's personality to remove his humanity, but he is defeated & placed into secured memory.

 5 years ago - The Eradicator is released from secured memory when Superman dies.
-It recovers his body & makes it's own to replace him, eventually helping him defeat Hank Henshaw before he is destroyed.
+Battles a Doomsday empowered Rudy Jones, leaving his husk on the moon.
+Recovers Superman's body & makes it's own to replace him, eventually helping him defeat Hank Henshaw before he is destroyed.

 4 years ago - 41-year-old David contracts a degenerative neurological disease.